brucou/-rxcc-state/README.md

   initialized upon creating the state machine.
 In this context, the extended state will simply take the form of a regular object.
 The shape of the extended state is largely application-specific.
-In the context of our multi-steps workflow, extended state could for instance be the current application data, which varies in fonction of the state of the application.</dd>
+In the context of our multi-steps workflow, extended state could for instance be the current application data, which varies in function of the state of the application.</dd>
   <dt>input</dt>
   <dd>In the context of our library, we will use interchangeable input for events.
 An automata